typography-interaction-2526/typography-interaction-2526.github.io/content/topic/grid/index.md

 Cell

 : The intersection of a horizontal and vertical track.
-This is different from a *grid item*—the cell is the spot/placement, the item is the actual <nobr>element—</nobr>since as you’ll see, you can position *items* in an arbitrary *cell*.
+This is different from a *grid item*—the cell is the spot/placement, the item is the actual element—since as you’ll see, you can position *items* in an arbitrary *cell*.
 <!-- .secondary -->

 Area